ryanhellyer/unique-headers/readme.txt

 The <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> adds the ability to use unique custom headers on individual pages, posts or categories.
 This plugin makes use of the excellent <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a> for handling header images for categories and tags.

+= Language support =

+Translations are available for the following languages:
+1. Norwegian Bokmål - provided by <a href="http://geek.ryanhellyer.net/">me :)</a>
+2. Spanish - provided by <a href="http://westoresolutions.com/">Mariano J. Ponce</a>

 == Installation ==